11. Right to Acquire

 4.1.2 All landlord applications for confirmation of grant and claims for payment of grant must be submitted via the internet using the Agency’s Investment Management System (IMS).

-4.1.3 As per section 1.3.10 above, receipts from Right to Acquire sales are required to be credited to the landlord’s Disposal Proceeds Fund.
-In the event that a tenant’s application for Right to Acquire does not complete, landlords are advised that the cost of abortive valuation, legal and survey fees may be deducted from the sale proceeds of a subsequent sale which does go ahead, provided this does not result in a negative balance for the Fund.
-If deductions would lead to a negative amount, the balance of abortive costs must be deferred until the next sale that proceeds.
+4.1.3 In the event that a tenant’s application for Right to Acquire does not complete, landlords are advised that the cost of abortive valuation, legal and survey fees may be deducted from the sale proceeds of a subsequent sale which does go ahead, provided this does not result in a negative balance for the Fund.
+If deductions would lead to a negative amount, the balance of abortive costs may be deferred until the next sale that proceeds.

 4.2 Letters and application forms

-4.2.1 The Agency has produced standard forms including tenant’s applications and landlord notifications to assist processing applications.
+4.2.1 The Agency has produced standard forms including for tenants’ applications and landlord notifications to assist processing applications.
 Links to these forms can be found in section 7 below.
-These are not statutory forms and providers may produce their own, but in doing so must satisfy themselves that they meet any legal requirements.
+These are not statutory forms and landlords may produce their own, but in doing so must satisfy themselves that they meet any legal requirements.

 4.2.2 Landlords must draft their own standard letters for seeking the tenant’s confirmation to proceed with Right to Acquire, and for notifying their lenders of a sale.